A Tale of Two Sisters

 The Red Shoes

-Its ability to fuse elements of fairy tale, horror, and Korean history creates a haunting blend.
-This one deserves more love.
+Its ability to fuse elements of fairy tale, horror, and Korean history creates a haunting blend and this one deserves more love.

 The movie also touches on the Japanese occupation of Korea, infusing the narrative with a sense of historical weight, if you're at all interested in that side of things.
 [The Red Shoes on IMDB]